spiros/nkua-health-data-science/docs/tutorial.md

         * Delete all rows with an invalid LOINC concept identifier.
     * Save the merged dataframe as a new Pandas object and display the total number of rows and columns.

-* Explore the lab measurements
+* Explore the lab measurements:
     * Display the top 10 most common LOINC concepts used in the dataset.
     * Display the bottom 10 less common LOINC concepts used in the dataset.
     * Tip: For both of these tasks, you can use the pandas groupby() function.

-* Blood pressure measurements
+* Blood pressure measurements:
     * Identify the LOINC concept codes for systolic and diastolic blood pressure measurements.
     * From the `observations` DataFrame, select all systolic and diastolic blood pressure measurements and save them into a new DataFrame.
         * Display the rows and columns.